MSUSEL/msusel-pique-sbom-supplychain-sec/README.md

 ## Running
 1. Download and install [Docker engine](https://docs.docker.com/engine/install/)
 2. With Docker engine installed, pull the latest version of this project:
-`docker pull msusel/pique-sbom-supplychainsec:latest`
+`docker pull msusel/pique-sbom-supplychain-sec:latest`
 3. Navigate to a working directory for this project
-4. Create two directories, "input" and "output".
+4. Create two directories, "input" and "out".
 Inside the "input directory", create two directories "keys" and "projects"
 5. Generate an NVD API key [here](https://nvd.nist.gov/developers/request-an-api-key) and save the text of the key to a file 'nvd-api-key.txt'
 6. Generate a [Github API token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and save the text of the key to a file 'github-token.txt'
 7. Move the files 'nvd-api-key.txt' and 'github-token.txt' to the 'input/keys' directory.
 8. Place any number of SBOMs to be analyzed in input/projects.
-10. The resulting directory structure should look like this:
+9. The resulting directory structure should look like this:
 ```
 ├── $WORKDIR
 │   ├── input